DiarDev/libNPCConnect/README.md

 ## Note:
 ## You need to add use `BubbleS\NPC Connect\NPC Connect`
 <br>
-• So you have completed the setup.
+• So you have completed the setup.Implemented from virion to plugin for NPC update operation

 # How to use?

-## You can create NPC using this code:
+• You can create NPC using this code:
 ```php
 NPCConnect::createNPCChat($player,["Hello"=>3],null,'');
 ```